 Ideally, pie dough is a delicate, almost crumbly pastry that just barely holds together.
 It's not particularly elastic, like pizza dough or bread dough.
 If you try to stretch a piece of pie dough, it'll break.

 And that's the way you want it.
-A brittle, breakable pie dough will produce a light flaky crust.
+Brittle, breakable pie dough will produce a light flaky crust.
 It should be as inelastic as possible while still holding together.

 So far, so good.
 But when a pie goes into the oven, the filling starts to boil and produces steam.
 When water turns to steam, its volume can increase up to 1,500 times.
 That means even a pie filling made only of fruit with no added liquid can produce a substantial amount of steam.

 Remember, too, that steam isn't merely a pressurized gas, it's superheated water vapor.
-Thus, it will not only cause structural damage, that excess liquid will make the top crust soggy, while causing the filling to turn out more on the soupy side.
+Thus, it will not only cause structural damage, but that excess liquid will also make the top crust soggy while causing the filling to turn out more on the soupy side.